ztyyLV/web-twain-docs/faq/use-dwt-in-citrix-env.md

 3. Set Dynamsoft.DWT.IfCheckDCP=true in dynamsoft.webtwain.config.js   *In this case, it does not support initializing the DWT object dynamically.*
 4. Restart Dynamsoft Service

+*In this case, it does not support initializing the DWT object dynamically.*

 <strong>How to check if Enhance mode is running</strong>

 1. user_config.ini which is under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17` will list the ports that each user is listening on.